lalitghimire/hy_fullstack_containers/README.md

 ## Exercise 12.6: docker-compose
 Create a todo-app/todo-backend/docker-compose.yml file that works with the node application from the previous exercise.
 The visit counter is the only feature that is required to be working.

+## Exercise 12.7: Little bit of MongoDB coding
+Note that this exercise assumes that you have done all the configurations made in material after the exercise 12.5.
+You should still run the todo-app backend outside a container just the MongoDB is containerized for now.
+The todo application has no proper implementation of routes for getting one todo (GET /todos/:id) and updating one todo (PUT /todos/:id).
+Fix the code.

+## Exercise 12.8: Mongo command-line interface
+Use script to record what you do, save the file as script-answers/exercise12_8.txt
+While the MongoDB from the previous exercise is running, access the database with mongo command-line interface (CLI).
+You can do that using docker exec.
+Then add a new todo using the CLI.